RE$^2$: Region-Aware Relation Extraction from Visually Rich Documents: Approach

-\paragraph{Constraint Loss} Our preliminary study shows that without any constraint, the model tends to predict multiple questions to be associated with one answer, which is against the definition of relation extraction for VRDs, which expects each answer to be linked to at most one question.
+\paragraph{Constraint Loss} Our preliminary study shows that without any constraint, the model tends to predict multiple questions to be associated with one answer, which is against the definition of relation extraction for VRDs, where each answer is linked to at most one question.
 To address this issue, we incorporate the constraint into the learning process in the form of a constraint loss.
 Previous work~\cite{li-etal-2019-logic, wang-etal-2020-joint} demonstrated that declarative logical constraints can be converted into differentiable functions, and help regularize the model towards consistency with the logical constraints.
-Inspired by these studies, we design our declarative logical constraints as
+We design a declarative logical constraint that holds true for relation extraction task from VRDs as follows, $\forall a_j \in {A}, \;\forall q_i \in {Q}$,

-This means, for any $a\in A$, if there exists one relation link between $a$ and any particular $q_i$ among all questions, there cannot be another relation link for this answer $a$.
-We further define the constraint loss derived from the logical constraints.
-Let $p_{i,j}$ be the probability of the relation $(q_i,a_j)$ being correct and $y$ the target variable \{0,1\}.
-The constraint can be modeled by the following objective function:
+This means, for any $a_j\in A$, if there exists one relation link between $a_j$ and any particular $q_i$ among all questions, there cannot be another relation link for this answer $a_j$.
+We further define the following constraint loss derived from the logical constraints:

-The average of all incorrect relations is computed because in each training sample, the total number of entities varies.